 Interstate 29 serves the Upper Midwest and Great Plains region between Kansas City and Winnipeg, Manitoba, Canada.
 The freeway parallels the Missouri River between Kansas City and Sioux City, Iowa before straightening out along a northerly heading to Sioux Falls, South Dakota and Fargo, North Dakota.

-The southernmost 5.5 miles of Interstate 29 double along side I-35 north from the Alphabet Loop encircling Downtown Kansas City.
-I-35 branches eastward to Claycomo and Liberty while I-29 turns west toward Kansas City International Airport (MCI) and a short overlap along side I-435, the Kansas City Beltway.
+The southernmost 5.5 miles of Interstate 29 runs alongside I-35 north from the Alphabet Loop encircling Downtown Kansas City.
+I-35 branches eastward to Claycomo and Liberty while I-29 turns west toward Kansas City International Airport (MCI) and a short overlap alongside I-435, the Kansas City Beltway.

 Leaving the Kansas City area, I-29 bee lines north along low rolling hills to St. Joseph, where an urban loop, I-229 serves Downtown while I-29 bypasses the city to the east.
 U.S. 71 leaves the I-29 corridor north of St. Joseph while I-29 bends northwest to Mound City and southwest Iowa parallel to the Missouri River.

-Interstate 29 turns again at Junction City for the trek to Sioux Falls in southeastern South Dakota.
+Interstate 29 turns again at Junction City along the northward course to Sioux Falls in southeastern South Dakota.
 I-229 forms an urban loop east to Downtown while I-29 stays to the west through suburban areas between Tea and Renner.
-A few east and west shifts occur along the route between Sioux Falls and Brookings, home of South Dakota State University.
+A handful of east and westerly shifts occur along the route between Sioux Falls and Brookings, home of South Dakota State University.

 Interstate 29 at U.S. 12 near Summit, South Dakota.
 The drive north from Watertown to Sisseton traverses hilly terrain punctuated by glacial lakes along the Coteau des Prairies plateau.
-Photo taken 06/17/15.
+06/17/15

 Traveler services decrease in frequency as I-29 advances from Brookings north northwest to Watertown.
 The long exit less stretches and generous sight lines justify the 80 mile per hour speed limits along the freeway to the North Dakota state line.
 The landscape remains similar through southeastern North Dakota.